Simranrajj/Sustainable-Electricity-Solution-for-Tech-Park/README.md

 To replicate the data engineering and modeling process:
 1. Clone the repository: `git clone https://github.com/Simranrajj/Sustainable-Electricity-Solution-for-Tech-Park.git`
 2. Navigate to the project directory.
-3. The primary analysis and modeling code can be found in the [Name of your Python file or Notebook].
+3. The primary analysis and modeling code can be found in the manyata(11).py file.
+Link for the same is https://github.com/Simranrajj/Sustainable-Electricity-Solution-for-Tech-Park/blob/main/manyata%20(11).py.